The underground, or ‘The Tube’ as its more commonly called by Londoners, is usually the quickest way to travel around central London.

 Some stations on these lines are not served, so do check the TfL website before travelling.

 During these busy times you won’t have much room to stand and you definitely won’t find a seat, especially in central London.
 If you can, wait until after 9.30am before starting your journey.
-It’s also cheaper to travel after 9.30am during the week.

 Check for delays